jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 ## Workload

-For this assignment we are going to use a matrix multiplication program as our workload.
+For this assignment, we are going to use a matrix multiplication program as our workload.
 The program takes an integer as input that determines the `size` of the square matrices `A`, `B`, and `C`.

 ```cpp
 void multiply(double **A, double **B, double **C, int size)